 - Maybe have some high school experience with Spanish –OR-

 - Can get through a basic interaction with patients,but really need to focus on some grammar and specific medical vocabulary to help be more efficient.

 - Know the present tense and are able to use it, but get lost when it comes to past tense.

 The course was very laid back and non-intimidating which made it easy to ask questions.
 Also, the material that was covered was relevant to my profession.

-	Intermediate 1 Medical Spanish
+Intermediate 1 Medical Spanish in Denver Colorado

 Increase your Medical Spanish proficiency!
 The Intermediate I course is appropriate for students with some significant Spanish experience and if you’ve already been learning medical Spanish on the job or studying medical Spanish.
 We assume you are comfortable with present tense verbs, and have studied the past tense before.
 For the first few weeks we will review basic body parts and internal organs, symptoms and pain, the pharmacy (giving patient instructions and side effects), and diet and nutrition (recommending certain diets).
 You will then learn how to conduct a physical exam in Spanish, how to explain tests and procedures to patients, and how to take a detailed medical history.
 Grammar topics will include strengthening how you communicate in the past tense with patients, learning how to give commands, and learning how to use direct and indirect object pronouns.